Indochina Adventure – Laos and Cambodia Tour

 Day 12 - Siem Reap - Beng Melea and afternoon at leisure

 Morning trip to one of the more remote temple sites – the truly spectacular Beng Melea.
-A huge partially ruined temple complex, overgrown by jungle, lying to the west of Siem Reap, this is one of the most impressive Angkor monuments.
+A huge, partially ruined, temple complex overgrown by jungle and lying to the west of Siem Reap, Beng Melea is one of the most impressive Angkor monuments.
 Return to Siem Reap with an afternoon at leisure to relax by the pool, perhaps visit the National Museum or check-out Apopo and their famous mine-clearing giant rats?

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, D,